dwhiffing/fury/content/nato/de/navy/body.md

 [Kortenaer](https://en.wikipedia.org/wiki/Kortenaer-class_frigate) Class
 as a basis, they were all commissioned between 1982 and 1990 and were well rounded ships.
 The main purpose was protecting the sea lanes and contributing to convoy operations.
-The each carried two Lynx ASW helicopters, Harpoon ASMs and short range Sea-Sparrow SAMs and are being fitted with the RAM system as well.
+They each carried two Lynx ASW helicopters, Harpoon ASMs and short range Sea-Sparrow SAMs and are being fitted with the RAM system as well.